yarivzIsr/google-calendar-mcp/README.md

    npm run build
    ```
 4. Download your Google OAuth credentials from the Google Cloud Console (under "Credentials") and rename the file to `gcp-oauth.keys.json` and place it in the root directory of the project.
+   - Alternatively, copy the provided template file: `cp gcp-oauth.keys.example.json gcp-oauth.keys.json` and populate it with your credentials from the Google Cloud Console.

 ## Available Scripts